 This advanced material is excellent for engineering and manufacturing.
 PC is strong, tough and has high temperature resistance.

 - Available in white, black, transparent (can thus get translucent prints)

 - Recommend using the Advanced 3D printing kit with this material

 Polyvinyl alcohol (PVA) is a water-soluble material that is used in dual-extrusion printing to print supports.
-This means that you can simple dissolve away the support material, rather than removing it manually.
-In addition to making support removal easier, this allows for the printing of complex models that need internal supports.
+This means that you can simply dissolve away the support material, rather than removing it manually.
+In addition to making support removal easier, this allows for 3D printing of complex models that need internal supports.

 - Dissolves in water